Sdcrouse/git-version-control-introduction-to-version-control/README.md

 think this manager is a jerk or that these expectations are unreasonable.
 Maybe this could be possible with _one_ writer, not _four_.

-But the expectations that manager gave you for the report is ***the exact same expectation we have for code***.
+But the expectations that manager gave you for the report are ***the exact same expectations we have for code***.
 It should be as good as possible, absolutely correct, and ready to ship to users at a moments' notice.

 The great news is that _all_ the manual work you had to do (and so much more!)